echerevko/GitHub-fetch-api/README.md

 ### UI:

-- built responsively tablet and laptop
+- built responsively fo tablet and laptop
 - I made an application in a minimalistic unobtrusive design

 ### CSS: